sambrosz/SSMMP-a-simple-protocol-for-Service-Mesh-management/README.md

 API Gateway and microservices are stateless.
 Requests and responses are objects of class String.

-# Implementations of SSMMP tested on the above test CNApp
+# Implementations of SSMMP tested on the above CNApp

  <a href="/ssmmpComAPIv1.1.pdf"> SSMMP/1.1 communication APIs: the code and its detailed explanation </a> to dowload